Immiora/the-narrow/wiki/quests/SessionLog.md

 ### Session 2
+Key events:
+1. The Leap is destroyed, revealing a large cave mouth on the other side of the river.
+2. The group is in a skiff with a bleeding captain, whom Alaion heals.
+3. The boy, the heir apparent Tobbin, doesn't remember how he got on the ship.
+4. Gygas, Irina, and Alaion head to Irata to question the boy - Tobbin, while Elith goes to investigate the collapse and check access to ShadowFey.
+5. Irina suspects a conspiracy involving the Dainyr house.
+6. Gygas interrogates the captain, finding forged documents with their family seal.
+7. Hobgoblins are observed entering the cave across the Leap, while Naumi watches them.
+8. Irina warns her father of a potential trap, while Alaion contacts his love interest in the Dainyr house.
+9. Scouts report on the keep's condition, revealing it’s partially abandoned but housing a giant.
+10. Irina requests Grax’s help to dismantle the dam; Grax feels protective of the land, leading to a tense exchange.

 The Leap is gone.
 A giant cave mouth is open on the other side of the river.
 Guygas and boy are hanging on the immovable rod.
 Water level is rising because of the dam.
 We are all in the skiff together with the captain who is bleeding prdofusely.
 Alaion heals him.
 More water is flowing South, partially blocked by the new dam - as the result of the explosion.

 Boy with a dot of black hair, dusky dark skin, between 5 and 10.
 Heir apparent of the Lord's house.
 Does not remember how he got on the ship.
 Chased the cat, jumped over the wall and found himself on the other side of the wall.